-The mobile device management (MDM) space is growing at a rapid pace, and is widely used across the enterprise to manage and secure smartphones and tablets.
-Investing in this technology allows organizations to not just secure mobile devices themselves, but the data on them and the corporate networks they connect to as well.
+The mobile device management space is growing at a rapid pace, and MDM is widely used across the enterprise to manage and secure smartphones and tablets.
+Investing in this technology enables organizations to not just secure mobile devices themselves, but the data on them and the corporate networks they connect to, as well.

-That being said, there are also niche players -- such as Blackberry -- that are attempting to move into the broader MDM market outside of just securing and managing their own hardware, as well as free offerings from the likes of Google that are trying to compete with the above list of MDM vendors by providing tools to assist in the management of Android devices.
-Even Microsoft has a small amount of MDM built into its operating systems that allow for the management of mobile devices.
+That being said, there are also niche players -- such as BlackBerry -- that are attempting to move into the broader MDM market outside of just securing and managing their own hardware, in addition to free offerings from the likes of Google that have attempted to compete with the above list of MDM vendors by providing tools to assist in Android device management.
+Even Microsoft has a small amount of MDM built into its operating systems to manage mobile devices.

-Today, the vast majority of mobile devices in use (both smartphone and tablet) run on either Apple's iOS or Google's Android OS.
-So while many of today's MDM products are also capable of managing Windows phones, Blackberries and so on, this article focuses mostly on their Apple and Android management and security capabilities.
+Today, the vast majority of mobile devices in use -- both smartphones and tablets -- run on either Apple's iOS or Google's Android OS.
+So while many of today's MDM products are also capable of managing Windows Phones, BlackBerry devices and so on, this article focuses mostly on their Apple and Android management and security capabilities.

 Selecting the best mobile device management product for your organization isn't easy.
-By using the criteria presented in this feature and asking the six questions outlined in our previous article in this series on mobile security, an organization will find it easier to procure the right mobile management and security product to satisfy its enterprise needs.
-Let's get started.
+By using the criteria presented in this feature and asking six crucial questions before buying MDM software, an organization will find it easier to procure the right mobile management and security products to satisfy its enterprise needs.

 Criteria #1: Implementation of MDM

-Organizations should understand and plan out their mobile device deployment and MDM requirements before looking into vendors.
-The installation criteria for MDM are normally based off a few things: resources, money and hardware.
+Organizations should understand and plan out their mobile device deployment and MDM requirements before looking at vendors.
+The installation criteria for MDM are normally based on a few things: resources, money and hardware.
 With that being said, there are two distinct installation possibilities when deploying an MDM product.

-The second installation type is a cloud-based service that allows for an installation of MDM off-premises, removing any concerns regarding management, technical resources and hardware from becoming an issue for an organization.
-Vendors like AirWatch have the ability to let customers provision their entire MDM product in the cloud and manage the system from any Internet connection.
-This is both a pro and a con: It provides companies with resource constraints (like not having the experience or headcount) with the ability to get an MDM product set up quickly, but it does so at the risk of having data reside outside the complete control of these organizations -- within the cloud.
+The second installation type is a cloud-based service that enables an off premises installation of MDM, removing any concerns regarding management, technical resources and hardware.
+Vendors like VMware AirWatch and Sophos have the ability to let customers provision their entire MDM product in the cloud and manage the system from any internet connection.
+This is both a pro and a con: It provides companies with resource constraints -- like not having the experience or headcount -- with the ability to get an MDM product set up quickly, but it does so at the risk of having data reside outside the complete control of these organizations -- within the cloud.

 Criteria #2: App integration

-There are also third-party apps that MDM vendors have partnered with to create branded apps.
-Good Technology has, for example, partnered with many large vendors to accommodate the need to use their apps with their MDM.
-This integration between vendors is extremely helpful and adds to the synergy between both vendors to allow for better security and more productive users.
+There are also third-party app vendors that MDM vendors have partnered with to create branded apps.
+Good Technology has, for example, partnered with many large vendors to accommodate the need to use their apps with a specific MDM environment.
+This integration between vendors is extremely helpful and adds to the synergy between both vendors to create better security and more productive users.
 Sophos also allows this with their Secure Workspace feature, which enables users to access files within a container while securing the access to these documents.

-Whether you're using apps created by an MDM vendor to allow additional security, or apps that have been developed through the collaboration of the MDM vendor and third parties, it's important to know that most of the work on a mobile device is done via these apps, and securing the data that flows through and is created on them is important.
+Whether you're using apps created by an MDM vendor for additional security, or apps that have been developed through the collaboration of an MDM vendor and a third-party vendor, it's important to know that most of the work on a mobile device is done via these apps, and securing the data that flows through them and is created on them is important.

 Criteria #3: Container vs. non-container

-By contrast to the restricted tactic used by containerization, the non-container approach allows for a more fluid and seamless user experience on mobile devices.
-Companies like AirWatch and MobileIron are the leaders in this approach, which enables security on mobile device via policy and integrated apps.
-This means these systems rely on pushing policy to the native OS to rely on controlling their mobile devices.
-They also support multiple integrated apps (supplied with trusted vendors the MDM companies have partnered with) that assist with adding an additional layer of security to their data.
+In contrast to the restricted tactic used by containerization, the non-container approach creates a more fluid and seamless user experience on mobile devices.
+Companies like VMware AirWatch, Sophos and MobileIron are the leaders in this approach, which enables security on mobile devices via policies and integrated apps.
+This means these systems rely on pushing policies to the native OS to control their mobile devices.
+They also support multiple integrated apps -- supplied by trusted vendors the MDM companies have partnered with -- that assist in adding an additional layer of security to their data.
 These companies also allow the use of containers and help bridge the gap between customer needs.

 Criteria #4: License models

-The per-device model normally works well in a small company.
-In this model, every user would get a device that would go toward the organization's total license count.
-If a user has three devices, all of these would go toward the total license count that the business owns.
-These licenses are normally cheaper per seat, but can quickly become expensive if there are multiple devices requiring coverage per user.
+The per-device model normally works well for small companies.
+In this model, every user gets a device that counts against the organization's total license count.
+If a user has three devices, all of these go against the total license count of the business.
+These licenses are normally cheaper per seat, but can quickly become expensive if there are multiple devices per user requiring coverage.

 The user-based pricing model, by contrast, takes into account the need for users to have multiple devices that all require MDM coverage.
-With this model, the user name is the bases of the license, and he can have multiple devices attached to his one license.
-This is the reason many larger organizations lean toward this model, or at least a hybrid approach of the two licensing models, to account for users who have multiple mobile devices in use.
+With this model, the user name is the basis of the license, and the user can have multiple devices attached to his one license.
+This is the reason many larger organizations lean toward this model, or at least a hybrid approach of the two licensing models -- to account for users who use multiple mobile devices.

 MDM criteria #5: Policy management

-This is a large and important feature within mobile device management, and one that needs to be reviewed by an organization selecting the MDM with either an RFP or something that outlines the details of what type of mobile device policies it requires.
-Mobile policies have the ability to let organizations make granular changes to a mobile device and allow it to limit certain features (camera, apps, among others), push wireless networks, create VPN tunnels, whitelist apps and so on to a mobile device.
-This is the nuts and bolts of MDM, and a criterion that should be reviewed heavily during the proof of concept stage with specific vendors.
+This is an important feature of mobile device management, and one that organizations need to review with either a request for proposal (RFP) or something that outlines the details of what mobile device policies they require.
+Mobile policies enable organizations to make granular changes to a mobile device to limit certain features -- the camera and apps, among others -- push wireless networks, create VPN tunnels and whitelist apps.
+This is the nuts and bolts of MDM, and a criterion that should be reviewed heavily during the proof-of-concept stage with specific vendors.